You can plan for future and recurring transactions right in the account register—and then use that information to help you budget.

 In your budget, you can see upcoming, scheduled transactions for any category for that month—and how much you’ll have left after they happen.
 All you need to do is select the category and look in the Inspector in the right sidebar.

-If you haven't budgeted enough for an upcoming transaction, you’ll see an orange alert (because orange means underfunded!).
+If you haven't budgeted enough for an upcoming transaction, you’ll see a yellow alert (because yellow means underfunded!).
 At the beginning of the month, you can use the Budget for Upcoming option under Quick Budget to make sure you set aside enough for all your upcoming, scheduled transactions.

 Hide, Edit, or Delete Scheduled Transactions